-In 2016 the global market for IT outsourcing will approach 300 billion dollars.
-Roughly 1 billion dollars of contracts will come up for renewal and one third of that business will be retendered.
+In 2019 the global market for IT services will exceed one trillion dollars.
+Roughly 1/3 of that business will be contracts that come up for renewal and one third of that business will be retendered.
 One thing that is certain is that contract renewal is big business.
 It is also clear that the incumbent vendor will have significant negotiating leverage.
 If the proper counter measures are not applied, customer negotiating teams will be transferring a significant portion of shareholder value over to their providers.

 - Renegotiate the contract with the existing vendor

 - Renegotiate a portion of the contract with the existing vendor and retender a portion

 There are a number of factors to consider in making the determination of which path to choose.
 These factors include:

 - Strategic considerations such as a change in technology landscape or vendor rationalization

 - Incumbent performance or nature of the current vendor relationship

 - Improving the customer’s economic performance by exploring lower cost options

 An additional factor that contributes to any contract renewal is the consideration of switching costs.
 Switching costs can be classified into two broad categories; those costs which are reasonably quantifiable, and those that are more subjective in nature.

 Quantifiable switching costs include contractual penalties or lost credits, transaction costs to select and negotiate with a new vendor, transition costs to plan and execute the switch, and the accounting for the redundant service relationships managed during the time of transition.